fdtester/wikimania-2023-workshop/README.md

 ## Description about data
 * Weather Data :
 The dataset is taken from CORGIS Dataset for the presentation.
 Here is the [link](https://corgis-edu.github.io/corgis/csv/weather/).
 Only 100 rows are kept for simplicity purpose.

-* Cities Data :
-This dataset is taken from [here](https://www.kaggle.com/datasets/sergejnuss/united-states-cities-database)